sbelondr/setup-linux/README.md

 ## Install

-Copy vimrc to ~/.vimrc and install all depencies.
+Execute `install-vimrc.sh` or copy vimrc to ~/.vimrc and install all depencies.

 Then set up your env to display 42 header if you want.

 ## Dependency